 - What inspired or motivated you to pursue a solution to this problem?

-- Include a link to your startup team’s 60-second pitch video.
-Please provide a complete URL (i.e. “https://www.owlspark.com/pitch_video”).
-View Pitch Video Criteria
+- Include a link to your 60-second pitch video.
+Please provide a complete URL (i.e. “https://www.owlspark.com/pitch_video”). (review Pitch Video Criteria)

-- Include a link to any websites, slide decks, demos, or other materials you feel would support your startup team’s application.
+- Include a link to any websites, slide decks, demos, or other materials you feel would support your application.
 Please provide a complete URL (i.e. “https://www.owlspark.com/slide_deck”).

-- Why should you / your startup team be selected for OwlSpark?
+- Why should your startup team be selected for OwlSpark?

-- Briefly describe the skills and strengths you / your startup team has to advance your innovation or business idea.
-Please include one to two sentences describing your / each founder’s skill set and contribution that demonstrates a high level of ability.
+- Briefly describe the skills and strengths your team has to advance your innovation or business idea.
+Please include one to two sentences describing each founder’s skill set and contribution that demonstrates a high level of ability.

 - Name and Contact Information

 - Rice University Affiliation (if no affiliation, you must specify)